 The issuer is MBNA, which also issues the American Airlines, Etihad, Emirates, Virgin and United cards in the UK.
 They are generally quite good at accepting modest earners (my Mum, who is retired on a modest pension, got a BMI card with no problem a few years ago).

-In theory, you cannot churn MBNA cards except for the Virgin Atlantic ones (and that is a recent policy change).
+In theory, you cannot churn MBNA cards except for the Virgin Atlantic ones.

 If you have already had the Miles & More card, you should not receive a second sign-up bonus if you apply again although they are happy to give you the card.
 In reality, if it has been a few years, you may find that you do get it.
 I applied in October to replace my bmi Diamond Club MasterCard and I DID get the bonus.
 This was the third time over about 7 years or so that I have got the bonus.